The Great Fire of 1892: The Night St. John’s Burned

 The 1992 Harvey Road Fire: A Century Later

-Nearly 100 years after the Great Fire of 1892, another serious blaze broke out on Harvey Road.
+Nearly 100 years after the Great Fire of 1892, another serious fire broke out on Harvey Road.

 Fire Commissioner Fred Hollett later described the blaze as intense enough to create its own wind behaviour.
 Damage was significant, but modern firefighting prevented the kind of citywide devastation seen in 1892.